How we propose getting HGG back to work

 Download the emergency contact information – PDF file (66KB) two pages

-Read the HDC Policy for Volunteering in Parks and Open Spaces during Covid-19 Restrictions – PDF file (30KB) one page
+Read the HDC Policy for Volunteering in Parks and Open Spaces during Covid-19 Restrictions – PDF file (100KB) two pages

-Read the Risk Assessments – PDF file (525KB).
-Six pages.
+Read the Risk Assessments – PDF file (150KB).
+Seven pages.
 (After clicking link, enlarge page to view)